baohe-zhang/LMPS/README.md

 # LMPS
-OpenFlow and P4 based latency monitor and path selector
+OpenFlow and P4 based Latency Monitor and Path Selector